kurnias/topguw/README.md

 Topguw works with airprobe and kalibrate-rtl.
 It makes some steps of the know-plaintext attack vector to GSM automatically (Karsten Nohl).

+The actual version is currently in beta, bugs may occur but the software will works with good input datas.
+V0.1

 ## How to install
 1. Dependencies
   -  Firstly you have to install airprobe and gsmframecoder (airprobe depends on gnu-radio **3.6**, so if you use Kali 2 for example you have 2 solution -> downgrade to kali 1 or use the zmiana).